English Sentence Stress Rules and Tips to Set the Right Beat

-When you learn a new language, you use the rhythm and music from your native language without meaning to.
+When you learn a new language, you use the stress and music from your native language without meaning to.

 But when you do this, your English might sound off-beat!

-By improving your rhythm and sentence stress in English, you’ll be improving your speaking and listening skills, as well.
+By improving your sentence stress in English, you’ll be improving your speaking and listening skills, as well.